-ESA is paid directly into your bank account, into a credit union account, or into a building society depending on which of them you use.
+It is paid directly into your bank account, into a credit union account, or into a building society depending on which of them you use.
 The payment is made automatically.

 What happens if there’s a bank holiday?
 Will I still receive ESA?

-Yes, there are preparations so that if the last working day of the calendar month is a bank holiday and banks are closed, you will receive your ESA and any other benefits the final working day before the bank holiday, and so you do not need to feel concerned that your benefit will not be paid.
+Yes, there are preparations so that if the last working day of the calendar month is a bank holiday and banks are closed, you will receive your allowance and any other benefits the final working day before the bank holiday, and so you do not need to feel concerned that your benefit will not be paid.

 How long does ESA last?